-The COBRA 1000GTL transceiver is designed specifically for use as a base station and may also be used in mobile installations.
-The use of all solid state circuitry results in light weight and high reliability.
-Should a failure occur, replace parts only with identical parts.
+The COBRA 142GTL transceiver is designed specifically for use as a base station and may also be used in mobile installation.
+The use of all solid state circuitry and light weight result in high reliability.
+Should a failure occur, however, replace parts only with identical parts.
 Do not substitute.
 Refer to the schematic diagram and parts list.